Katherine H. Ku is a partner in the Los Angeles office of Munger, Tolles & Olson.

 - Air Lease Corporation, a global aircraft lessor, in its initial $2.8 billion capital raise and subsequent $923 million initial public offering, notes offerings, and governance and other compliance matters.

-- KB Home, a homebuilder, in its recent public offerings of common stock, convertible senior notes, and senior notes.
+- KB Home, a homebuilder, in its recent public offerings of common stock, convertible senior notes, and senior notes and in corporate transactions.

 - City National Corp., a bank holding company, in a 2012 offering of subordinated notes and in governance and compliance matters.